-Impairment of financial assets (upon application of IFRS 9 with transitions in accordance with Note 3) (Cont'd)
+Impairment of financial assets and other items subject to impairment assessment under IFRS 9 (Cont'd)

 (i) Significant increase in credit risk

 In assessing whether the credit risk has increased significantly since initial recognition, the Group compares the risk of a default occurring on the financial instrument as at the reporting date with the risk of a default occurring on the financial instrument as at the date of initial recognition.
 In making this assessment, the Group considers both quantitative and qualitative information that is reasonable and supportable, including historical experience and forward-looking information that is available without undue cost or effort.